ExBody2: Advanced Expressive Humanoid Whole-Body Control: Experiments

+As shown in Table \ref{tab:baseline}, our \emph{Exbody2} policy already surpasses prior baselines (\emph{Exbody}, \emph{Exbody\textsuperscript{\( \dagger \)}}, and \emph{OmniH2O*}) across all reported metrics in simulation without motion filter when trained on the complete dataset.
+By further incorporating motion filtering, \emph{Exbody2} achieves additional gains in both upper- and lower-body tracking.
+The improvement in lower-body accuracy is especially notable, leading to greater global stability and, consequently, more precise upper-body control.

+The only trade-off observed is a slight increase in velocity tracking error compared to the unfiltered version.
+We attribute this to the broader velocity patterns found in the full dataset, which facilitate more diverse dynamic behaviors but also introduce additional noise.
+Overall, the modest velocity trade-off is outweighed by significant enhancements in stability and precision.
+These trends are observed under simulation conditions, and we further analyze real-world performance in the following section.

+In real-world experiments, we selected a representative subset from the CMU dataset, encompassing a diverse range of actions—such as expressive standing postures, walking at various speeds and patterns, squatting, and dancing.
+Using the robot’s onboard motor readings, we computed the joint position error, as reported in Table~\ref{tab:realrobot}.
+The experimental outcomes closely mirror the simulation results, demonstrating that our algorithm achieves higher tracking accuracy compared to other baselines for both upper and lower body segments.
+Notably, the integration of automated data curation has substantially enhanced performance.
+This improvement is critical in real-world environments, where unanticipated disturbances are more prevalent, underscoring the importance of maintaining robust and consistent behavior to achieve high-precision tracking throughout the motion sequences.

-Overall, our algorithm achieves significant improvements in full-body tracking accuracy for both upper and lower body, and velocity tracking accuracy compared to the baseline algorithms, demonstrating stable and effective tracking performance in dynamic environments.
+Overall, our generalist policy achieves significant improvements in full-body tracking accuracy for both upper and lower body, and velocity tracking accuracy compared to the baseline algorithms both in simulation and the real world, demonstrating stable and effective tracking performance in dynamic environments.